Tea Board License India — Exporter License & RCMC, Fully Managed

 Tea Board license India refers to two mandatory credentials — the Exporter License and the RCMC (Registration-cum-Membership Certificate) — issued by the Tea Board of India to businesses exporting tea.

-These are required under Section 18 of the Tea Act, 1953 (Act No. 29 of 1953) and the Tea (Distribution & Export) Control Order, 2005, and apply to all exporters of bulk tea, packet tea, tea bags, and instant tea.
-Under the Tea (Distribution & Export) Control Order, 2005, no distributor or exporter of tea may legally conduct business without holding a valid business license — regardless of export volume or business size.
+These are required under the Tea Act and the Tea (Distribution & Export) Control Order, and apply to all exporters of bulk tea, packet tea, tea bags, and instant tea.
+Under the Tea (Distribution & Export) Control Order, no distributor or exporter of tea may legally conduct business without holding a valid business license — regardless of export volume or business size.

 A valid Import Export Code (IEC) from DGFT is a mandatory prerequisite before a Tea Board Exporter License application can be processed.
 Our team handles both registrations in sequence.
 You won't have to figure this out alone — we handle the documentation, the eGICCS portal submissions, and all follow-up with the Tea Board, so you always know exactly what is happening.